Get Going Guide (2026)

 • Start early and move gradually

-• Keep documentation for all changes
+• Keep documentation for all the changes you make.

-Red flags: sudden income drops, last-minute job changes, hidden assets, or overnight parenting makeovers.
+These are red flags: sudden income drops, last-minute job changes, hidden assets, or overnight parenting makeovers.

 When Your Spouse Makes Strategic Moves